ahmedbani/reading-notes/read02.md

 - Touch : create a file and put the extension at the end.
 - Cd .. : go back.
 - Pwd (print current working directory): show me where I'm (path).
 - Cd~ : go to home directory.

+In order to collaborate on Git projects, you must interact with remote repositories, versions of a project residing online or on a network.
+You can work with multiple repositories, for which you can have read/write or read-only privileges.
+Teams can use remote repositories to push information to and pull data from.
 ## GIT
 **GIT** : version control system, it's on our local machine, we can see our files, what changes are made, why they are made and by who, the most popular commands using Git are add-commit-push which developers refer to them as ACP.